 The rest can be whichever you prefer with 1 Evocator and the Sequitor with Greatmace being great options.

-Each movement will need to be carefully planned and for this Castigators are extremely useful giving you an extra 15” range of powerful attacks.
+With a low count models, each movement will need to be carefully planned and for this Castigators are extremely useful giving you an extra 15” range of powerful attacks.

-In melee the only thing that can scare you are critical hits because with an average Toughness of 5 (6 for the Sequitors with shield) and 20 wounds, it will take a bit to take you down.
+In melee the only thing that can scare you are critical hits because with an average Toughness of 5 (6 for the Sequitors with shield) and 20 or more wounds, it will take a bit to take you down.

 The main contentious point of this warband comes from the abilities.